'Left in the hot seat': Employers grapple with new mandate rules

 "However, once an employee has been terminated, employers do not have to offer them their job back – especially if it has been filled."

-It was important to remember that even though some government mandates have been lifted, it did not mean the requirement to be vaccinated had gone completely, she said.
+It was important to remember that even though some government mandates have been lifted, it did not mean the requirement to be vaccinated has gone completely, she said.

 "Government mandates have only been lifted in some sectors, and employers can still choose to impose a vaccination requirement provided they have reviewed their work health and safety risk assessment to take into account the current public health advice and any other changes in the workplace."